 star, and one is oriented to the cardinal directions.
 Unfortunately,

-purposes, the monkey glyph by itself is an unsolvable puzzle.
-This could be why no one but me had ever solved it.
+the monkey glyph by itself is practically an unsolvable puzzle.

-the scientific doghouse; long ago, I had solved a different edition of
+was easy; long ago, I had solved a different

 terms of sheer complexity, Nazca Monkey does not begin to compare